 After the more ‘cerebal’ portayals of the First and Second Doctor; Jon Pertwee brought a new edge and direction to the role – in 1970; with his action-packed opener in Spearhead From Space.

 Pertwee adapted the role, almost – from the off.
-Instead of the Doctor largely being a background player, pacifist and subtle manipulator of proceedings.
-Pertwee brought the Doctor centre-stage to the show’s events.
-Pertwee brought a sense of the swash-buckling matinee idol; Errol Flynn – to the role.
+Instead of the Doctor being a background player or subtle manipulator of proceedings.
+Pertwee brought the Doctor centre-stage to the show’s events, invoking a sense of the swash-buckling matinee idol; Errol Flynn.

 The Third Doctor regularly physically fought with foes, showing off his ‘Venusian’ or ‘Martian’ Karate (or Akido) martial-art disciplines.
-Using these to incapacitate his foe with pressure-point grabs, chops, kicks and throws.
+Using these to incapacitate his foes, with pressure-point grabs, chops, kicks and throws.

 Pertwee wasted no time, in establishing his martial-artist credentials; by showcasing his skills in his first two seasons of Who.

 Whether incapacitating alternate-reality facist UNIT soldiers (or deranged prisoners) in Inferno or the Mind Of Evil.
 The Doctor also took on and beat-up ‘The Master’ (Roger Delgado) and the Uxarieus’ Aliens – with his martial arts – in Colony In Space.

 Indeed, the Third Doctor used his martial-arts to disable Professor Stahlman in Inferno; claiming also, if the Karate move had been held for longer, it would have resulted in permanent paralysis of the unfortunate professor.

 The Doctor also got to show-off his martial-arts in an entertainingly evenly-matched ‘fight-to-the-death’; with the King’s Champion ‘Grun’ – in Curse Of Peladon.